Delivery in a Health Facility

 A: specify: ______ / won’t say

-Q: In the past two years, did you give birth to a child that was alive when it was born? [note for the enumerator: even if it was only alive for several seconds]
+Q: In the past two years, did you give birth to a child that was alive when it was born? [note for the enumerator: even if the baby was only alive for several seconds]

 A: yes / no / won’t say